Geography of Thailand: History

 Thailand shares boundaries with Cambodia, Laos, Malaysia, and Myanmar.
-Although neither China nor Vietnam border Thailand, their territories lie within 100 km of Thai territory.
+The territories of China and Vietnam do not border Thailand, but they are within around 100 km distance.

-Many parts of Thailand's boundaries follow natural features, such as the Mekong.
-Most borders were stabilized and demarcated in the late-19th and early-20th centuries in accordance with treaties forced on Thailand and its neighbors by Britain and France.
+Many parts of Thailand's boundaries follow natural features, such as the Mekong river.
+Most borders were stabilized and demarcated in the late 19th and early 20th centuries in accordance with treaties forced on Thailand and its neighbors by the British Empire and French Indochina.
 In some areas, however, exact boundaries, especially along Thailand's eastern borders with Laos and Cambodia, are still disputed.

-Adding to general border tensions were the activities of communist-led insurgents, whose operations were of paramount concern to the Thai government and its security forces for several decades.
-The problem of communist insurgency was compounded by the activity of what the Thai government labelled "antistate elements".
-Often the real source of border problems was ordinary criminals or local merchants involved in illegal mining, logging, smuggling, and narcotics production and trade.

 Cambodia

 Cambodia's disputes with Thailand after 1951 arose in part from ill-defined boundaries and changes in France's colonial fortunes.
-Recently, the most notable case has been a dispute over Prasat Preah Vihear submitted to the International Court of Justice, which ruled in favor of Cambodia in 1962.
+Recently, the most notable case has been a dispute over Preah Vihear submitted to the International Court of Justice, which ruled in favor of Cambodia in 1962.
 During the years that the Cambodian capital, Phnom Penh, was controlled by the Khmer Rouge regime of Pol Pot (1975 to 1979), the border disputes continued.